- What is sales discovery?

-#1 Research the company, their competitors, and the industry they are in.
+#1 Research the company, its competitors, and its industry.

-#2 Review their website, social media, annual reports, and anything else that will help you understand their world and the problems they may be trying to solve.
+#2 Review their website, social media, annual reports, and anything else to help you understand their world and the problems they may be trying to solve.

 #3 Based on your research, pull together a list of possible discovery questions tailored to their needs.

 Ask the right questions to get the whole picture, those that require more than a yes/no answer.